cprice-ping/SKO2023-Terraform-P1AZ/P1AZ Labs/Lab1.md

     * Enter a `childId` for the PingOne UserID
     * Click Execute
         * You should see a value returned
-6. Add Condition to state if the Request is from a Parent
+6. Add Condition to determine if the Request is from a Parent
     * Click on Conditions
     * Add "Is a child?"
     * `Request User.Parent ID` *contains* `-` (part of the UUID)